 Few things have changed how we travel quite like Airbnb – no longer are we limited to cookie-cutter hotels that whittle away at our budget.
 An Airbnb gift card will let your traveler book a whole house, stay with locals, or just sleep somewhere quirky and fun for a fraction of the cost of a chain hotels.

 Many travelers are on a journey of self-discovery and personal development, something meditation is also often part of.
-The Headspace app provides guided mediations that improve focus, decrease stress, and help users better understand their emotions.
+The Headspace app provides guided meditations that improve focus, decrease stress, and help users better understand their emotions.
 A Headspace gift card is probably the gift your favorite traveler didn’t know they wanted.

 Amazon is the go-to place for all shopping, but it’s especially important for book-loving travelers.
 Carrying a Kindle instead of a bunch of physical books has certainly saved our backs, and the Kindle store means access to pretty much any title out there.